Overholtk/data-structures-and-algorithms401/challenges/LinkedList/README.md

 ### toString:
 The toString method loops through the whole array via a while loop and then adds the current value to a pre existing string, then returns the string at the end of the method.
 The while loop runs by checking that the Next value has a value.
 This is a O(N) operation

+### Append:
+Append method takes in one value to be inserted into the array as the new tail.
+It does this by iterating through the list until it hits a node that has a null value in the next property, then simply sets the next value to the new node with the value from the parameter.

+### insertBefore:
+insertBefore takes in two values as parameters, one value to anchor the new node to, and one to create the new node.
+The method iterates through the list and then inserts the new node before the first node that is encountered who's value matches that of the parameters.

+### insertAfter:
+Similar to insert before, but inserts the node after the node who's value matches the parameter.